symfony/symfony-docs/reference/configuration/security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It uses the `bcrypt password hashing function`_ and it's recommended to use it
-when it's not possible to use Argon2i.
+when it's not possible to use Sodium.
 The encoded passwords are ``60``
 characters long, so make sure to allocate enough space for them to be persisted.
 Also, passwords include the `cryptographic salt`_ inside them (it's generated
 automatically for each new password) so you don't have to deal with it.